Mike Pompeo Says Ukraine, 2016 Election Interference, Should Be Investigated

 The secretary has kept his distance from the impeachment inquiry and the controversy involving a former ambassador to Ukraine.
 He has refused to hand over documents that House Democrats say could shed light on why Ambassador Marie Yovanovitch was abruptly recalled from her post in Kyiv this spring.

-The roughly 100 pages of documents revealed that Pompeo and Rudy Giuliani, Trump's personal lawyer, spoke in March but don't shed light what was discussed.
+The roughly 100 pages of documents revealed that Pompeo and Rudy Giuliani, Trump's personal lawyer, spoke in March but don't shed light on what was discussed.

 The conversations took place at a time when Giuliani was publicly critical of Yovanovitch.

-The documents indicate that a White House aide connected an assistant for Giuliani to State Department officials so Giuliani could get on Pompeo's official call list.
+The documents indicate that a White House aide connected an assistant for Giuliani with State Department officials so Giuliani could get on Pompeo's official call list.
 The files also show that Pompeo and Giuliani spoke at least two times in the weeks before Yovanovitch was recalled.

 Pompeo said Tuesday that his department had complied with "all the legal requirements" in releasing documents related to the Ukraine controversy.
 "We'll continue to do that as required by law and as appropriate, so appropriate oversight can be conducted," he said.